Have you tried our Vegan Tzatziki yet? If not, get to it! We have a Greek-inspired salad bowl to make.

 - 3/4 cup Vegan Tzatziki

 - 1 batch Red Pepper Hemp Tabbouleh (or sub chopped parsley)

 - 1/2 cup green or kalamata olives (pitted and halved/chopped)

 - 1 medium carrot (optional // sliced thinly on a diagonal into “chips”)

 - Preheat oven to 375 degrees F (190 C) and set out a baking sheet.

 - Add washed, dried chickpeas to a mixing bowl along with oil, Shawarma Spice Blend, maple syrup, and salt.
 Toss to combine.

 - Add seasoned chickpeas to the baking sheet.
 Bake for 20-23 minutes or until the chickpeas are slightly crispy and golden brown.
 Remove from oven and set aside.

 - Assemble bowl by dividing tzatziki, tabbouleh (or parsley), olives, tomatoes, cucumber, and carrots (optional) between two serving bowls.
 Top with cooked chickpeas and garnish with fresh lemon juice.

 - Best when fresh, but you can store leftovers (separately) up to 3-4 days in the refrigerator.
-Store leftover chickpeas separate in a sealed container at room temperature up to 3 days or in the freezer up to 1 month.
+Store leftover chickpeas separately in a sealed container at room temperature up to 3 days or in the freezer up to 1 month.